MichaelCade/90DaysOfDevOps/Days/day68.md

 ### Inventory Files

 So far we have used the default hosts file in the /etc/ansible folder to determine our hosts.
-We could however have different files for different environments, for example production and staging.
+We could however have different files for different environments, for example, production and staging.
 I am not going to create more environments.
-But we are able to create our own host files.
+But we can create our host files.

 We can create multiple files for our different inventory of servers and nodes.
-We would call these using `ansible-playbook -i dev playbook.yml` you can also define variables within your hosts file and then print that out or leverage that variable somewhere else in your playbooks for example in the example and training course I am following along to below they have added the environment variable created in the host file to the loadbalancer web page template to show the environment as part of the web page message.
+We would call these using `ansible-playbook -i dev playbook.yml` you can also define variables within your host's file and then print that out or leverage that variable somewhere else in your playbooks for example in the example and training course I am following along to below they have added the environment variable created in the host file to the loadbalancer web page template to show the environment as part of the web page message.

 ### Deploying our Database server

 We still have one more machine we have not powered up yet and configured.
 We can do this using `vagrant up db01` from where our Vagrantfile is located.
-When this is up and accessible we then need to make sure the SSH key is copied over using `ssh-copy-id db01` so that we can access.
+When this is up and accessible we then need to make sure the SSH key is copied over using `ssh-copy-id db01` so that we can access it.

 We are going to be working from the [ansible-scenario7](Configmgmt/ansible-scenario7) folder

-Let's then use `ansible-galaxy init roles/mysql` to create a new folder structure for a new role called "mysql"
+Let's then use `ansible-galaxy init roles/mysql` to create a new folder structure for a new role called "MySQL"

-In our playbook we are going to add a new play block for the database configuration.
+In our playbook, we are going to add a new play block for the database configuration.
 We have our group database defined in our /etc/ansible/hosts file.
-We then instruct our database group to have the role common and a new role called mysql which we created in the previous step.
-We are also tagging our database group with database, this means as we discussed earlier we can choose to only run against these tags if we wish.
+We then instruct our database group to have the role common and a new role called MySQL which we created in the previous step.
+We are also tagging our database group with the database, this means as we discussed earlier we can choose to only run against these tags if we wish.

 ```Yaml
 - hosts: webservers